 Respond firmly but calmly to any misbehavior and project an energy that you’re not phased by the behavior or embarrassed because of it.
 You’re in a real classroom with real students, and real problems will sometimes arise!
 That’s fine.

 Be confident in your teaching: let your natural skills and rapport with students shine through.
 Even if the observation scenario isn’t ideal, remember that you’ll get lots of other chances to show what you can do.

 Don’t let a bad observation ruin your day!

 I always felt like my administrators came into my classroom when I was doing the least interesting things with my students.
 I’d spend the whole morning working with the kids in an elaborate, student-directed collaborative project. but the second they cleaned up and I passed out the weekly multiplication fact quiz, then boom!
 In walks my principal!

 Eventually I stopped worrying about it.
 If you know you’re a good teacher and you’re doing what you’re supposed to do, it doesn’t matter when the principal comes in.
-Over time they’re going to see a variety of things, any way.
+Over time they’re going to see a variety of things, anyway.
 Some days will be better than other days.
 That’s okay.

 Your administrator may get to rate your performance based on a few times s/he has been in your room, and the school district might evaluate you based on your students’ test scores, but neither of those things define you as a teacher.
 Your worth does not come from a principal’s approval.
 You can only do the best that you can do.
 Keep learning and trying new things.
 Keep improving your practice.

 And most importantly, stay focused on your students.
 They are the reason why you teach.
 Don’t allow a less-than-ideal evaluation put you in such a bad mood that you take it out on your kids.
 Don’t allow the observation or evaluation system to get you so discouraged that you have no energy left for your students.
-The best thing you can do as a teacher is keep giving it your all.
+The best thing you can do as a teacher is to keep giving it your all.